-The Saint Mary's College Board of Trustees announce the search for the 14th President of the College.
-Maureen Karnatz Smith '85 will serve as chair of the Presidential Search Committee, and Patti Wiedner Purcell '69 will serve as the vice-chair.
+The Saint Mary's College Board of Trustees announces the search for the 14th President of the College.
+Maureen Karnatz Smith '85 has agreed to serve as chair of the Presidential Search Committee, and Patricia Wiedner Purcell '69 as the vice-chair.
 The search committee invites the entire Saint Mary's community to provide feedback for the search process.
 Regular updates on the search process will be provided on this website and via email.

 Maureen Smith ’85, Chair and Trustee

 Robyn Caponi, MSSC